derhansen/pwd_security_check/README.md

 ## What is it?

-Since it is not possible out of the box in TYPO3 to define password complexity rules or a password lifetime for passwords of Backend and Frontend users, some users may choose very easy passwords for their user accounts.
+Since it is not possible out of the box in TYPO3 to define password complexity rules of Backend and Frontend users, some users may choose very easy passwords for their user accounts.
 Especially for TYPO3 Backend Admin accounts, this can be dangerous, since it will be more easy for attackers using brute force techniques to get access to the TYPO3 backend in this case.

-Goal of the extension is to get notified about TYPO3 Backend or Frontend users, who use a password that is found in a given list of popular passwords.
+This extension can help to get an overview or to get notified about TYPO3 Backend or Frontend users, who use a password that is found in a given list of popular passwords.
 The extension ships with a list of 10.000 most popular passwords used, but you can also use your own list (e.g. list with top passwords in local language).

 ## Screenshots